abit2/Computer-Organisation-Architecture-Verilog-Code/README.md

 Radix 4 Booth - Construction of an 8-bit radix-4 Booth's multiplier.

-CPU design -    Construction of basic CPU.
+CPU design -    Construction of 16 bit Multi-Cycle CPU which execute Mips instruction.
+It supports various addressing modes                   such as immediate, register, base and indirect.
+Extended Multi-Cycle CPU to Single Cycle CPU.